Purdue vs. Indiana NCAA Football Odds, Plays and Insights | November 27, 2021

 Indiana Stats and Trends

-- Thus far this year Indiana has two wins against the spread.
+- Indiana has two wins against the spread in 11 games this season.

 - The Hoosiers have been underdogs by 15 points or more two times this year and have not covered the spread once.

-- Indiana's games this year have hit the over six times in 11 opportunities (54.5%).
+- Indiana's games this year have gone over the point total six times in 11 opportunities (54.5%).

-- When Indiana puts up more than 21.7 points, it is 2-2 against the spread and 2-2 overall.
+- When Indiana records more than 21.7 points, it is 2-2 against the spread and 2-2 overall.

-- Indiana is 1-2 against the spread and 1-2 overall when the team churns out more than 354.1 yards.
+- Indiana is 1-2 against the spread and 1-2 overall when the team churns out over 354.1 yards.

-- This year the Hoosiers have turned the ball over 21 times, six more than the Boilermakers' takeaways (15).
+- The Hoosiers have turned the ball over six more times (21 total) than the Boilermakers have forced a turnover (15) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.